hughperkins/neonCl-underconstruction/README.md

 # What's this branch?

-This fork is a stripped down version of neon, with only the convolution layer, no other layers or ... anything really.
-Just pure convolution.
-Also, no sass.
-Just Kepler convolutions.
+This is a port in progress of nervana neon Kepler convolution kernels to OpenCL.

 The original neon, documentation etc is at https://github.com/nervanasystems/neon